shadow9owo/raycaster_test/README.md

 ## TO DO (IF YOUL DECIDE TO INTEGRATE THIS}

-write a custom level loader and adjust
+write a custom level loader

-level grid limits
+adjust level grid limits